scikit-allel/skallel-tensor/ROADMAP.md

 understand any of the quirks of cython syntax.
 Second, the code can be unit tested with coverage by disabling JIT compilation during the test run.
-100% test coverage should be a minimum requirement for code to get into scikit-allel-model master branch, and so being able to get coverage reports for all functions is vital.
+100% test coverage should be a minimum requirement for code to get into skallel-tensor master branch, and so being able to get coverage reports for all functions is vital.
 Numba code is generally as fast as cython code, so there shouldn't be any performance implications.